-Stock also may be issued for services (compensation to attorneys or consultants) or for noncash assets (land, buildings, and equipment).
+Stock may also be issued for services (compensation to attorneys or consultants) or for noncash assets (land, buildings, and equipment).
 In such cases, what cost should be recognized in the exchange transaction?
-To comply with the cost principle, in a noncash transaction, cost is the cash equivalent price.
-Thus cost is either the fair market value of the consideration given up or the fair market value of the consideration received, whichever is more clearly determinable.
+To comply with the cost principle, in a noncash transaction cost is the cash equivalent price.
+Thus, cost is either the fair market value of the consideration given up, or the fair market value of the consideration given up, or the fair market value of the consideration received, whichever is more clearly determinable.

 To illustrate, assume that attorneys have helped Jordan Sports Spa incorporate.
 They have billed the company \$5,000 for their services.
 They agree to accept 4,000 shares of \$1 par value common stock in payment of their bill.
 At the time of the exchange, there is no established market price for the stock.
 In this case, the market value of the consideration received, \$5,000, is more clearly evident.
-Accordingly, the entry is
+Accordingly, the entry is:

-Organization Expense Common Stock Paid-in Capital in Excess of Par Value (To record issuance of 4,000 shares of \$1 par value 4,000 1,000 A = L + SE -5,00 +4,00 +1,00 00 stock to attorneys)
+Organization Expense Common Stock Paid-in Capital in Excess of Par Value (To record issuance of 4.000 shares of \$1 par value) 5,000 4,000 1,000 A = L - SE -5,000 +4,000 +1,000 stock to attorneys) +1,000

-As explained on page 424, organization costs are expensed as incurred.
+As explained on page 426, organization costs are expensed as incurred.

 In contrast, assume that Athletic Rock Climbing Camp is an existing publicly held corporation.
 Its \$5 par value stock is actively traded at \$8 per share.
 The company issues 10,000 shares of stock to acquire land recently advertised for sale at \$90,000.
 The most clearly evident value in this noncash transaction is the market price of the consideration given, \$80,000.
-The transaction is recorded as follows:
+The transaction is recorded as follows.

-Land Common Stock Paid-in Capital in Excess of Par Value (To record issuance of 10,000 shares of \$5 par value 80,000 50,000 30,000 A = 1 +80,000 L + SE +50,000 +30,000 stock for land)
+Land Common Stock Paid-in Capital in Excess of Par Value (To record issuance of 10,000 shares of \$5 par value) 80,000 50,000 30,000 A = +80,000 L + SE +50,000 +30,000 stock for land)